 Yet this is an aspect of medical malpractice that is often overlooked because of a multiplicity of errors.
 While fault may not lie entirely with the radiologist, it is important that they are also held accountable to minimize the occurrence of preventable errors in interpretation and perception of diagnostic images.

 If you have suffered harm because of a delayed or wrong diagnosis, there may be others responsible aside from or instead of the attending physician.
-Bring your medical records to a medical malpractice lawyer experienced in handling diagnostic error cases to get an accurate assessment of who should be held liable and sued for compensation.
+Bring your medical records to a Massachusetts personal injury attorney experienced in handling diagnostic error cases to get an accurate assessment of who should be held liable and sued for in your potential medical malpractice case.
+An experienced attorney will be able to determine the most likely defendant for your case to succeed against.

 It may seem like a pretty bad premise for a movie, like sharks attacking from the air, but elevators and escalators can be more dangerous than you think.
 If you are like millions of people who use these contraptions several times every day and never had an accident, it may be difficult to believe that anything bad can happen.
 But just like walking along the sidewalk leading to your house and having a piano fall on you, anything is possible.